-The Commission recommends that the Utilities develop a policy for calculating customer contribution amounts that is consistent with Method 2 above.
-The Commission expects that such a policy will include methods of administering refunds for significant over-payments on the part of those customers who pay a contribution-in-aid prior to receiving gas or electricity service.
+The Commission directs the Utilities to develop a policy for calculating customer contribution amounts that is consistent with Method 2 above.
+The policy should include methods of administering refunds for significant over-payments on the part of those customers who pay a contribution-in-aid prior to receiving gas or electricity service.
 Such methods should minimize administrative burden and could include mechanisms such as deferral accounts or 'deadbands' within which no refund would be required.

-7.0 OTHER ISSUES
+8.0 OTHER ISSUES